 The lawns were originally laid many years ago in the existing beautiful gardens for the benefit of the weekend guests to the large house that used to stand there.
 During the time the building was a school the lawns were used for tennis.
 These were then returned to their original use by Crawley Council in 1983 and the Crawley Croquet Club was formed.
-The lawns are mowed and fully maintained by the Council.
-The Club has two full size lawns which are sometimes split into four half size lawns and a smaller practice one.
+The lawns are mowed and maintained by the Council.
+There are two full size lawns (which are sometimes split into four half size lawns) and a smaller practice one.

-Worth Park is currently undergoing work aimed at restoring it to its former glory and a visit to the Worth Park Friends website at www.worthparkfriends.org will give a wealth of information about the history of the park and the restoration work.
+Over the past few years Worth Park has undergone work aimed at restoring it to its former glory and a visit to the Worth Park Friends website at www.worthparkfriends.org will give a wealth of information about the history of the park.

 We are affiliated to the Croquet Association and the South East Croquet Federation.
 More information about the game and the rules may be found from their websites at www.croquet.org.uk and www.southeastcroquet.org.uk

 Page last updated December 2023